palombom/MultiTE-SANDI-Matlab-Toolbox-v1.0/README.md

 This code was created during the project: "Combined diffusion-relaxometry model fitting" (https://github.com/connecthon/2022/issues/5) in the Hackathon CONNECthon (https://connecthon.github.io/2022/), held at Cardiff University on May 2022.

+NOTE: this is a temporary release and as such it is not optimized and works only on one subject at a time (each subject can have multiple diffusion-weighted MRI data at different TE values).

 For queries or suggestions on how to improve this repository, please email: palombom@cardiff.ac.uk

 ## Dependencies